Just like death and taxes, lower back pain is a certainty of life, at least for the 30 million or so Americans who experience it at any given time.1

 (How much sex is too much is the subject for another post.)

 But what does ejaculation have to do with low back aches?
 The Kidney meridian system (think: superhighway of energy conductors) travels through the spine.
 Also, think about where the Western organ kidneys are located: in the upper abdominal area against the back muscles on both the left and right side of the body.
-There’s a good reason why when boxers are locked up, they try to weaken their opponent by taking pot shots at the kidneys.
+There’s a good reason why when boxers are locked up in a combative hug, they try to weaken their opponent by taking pot shots at the kidneys.